Franking Charges in Housing Society: Meaning and Cost Guide

 Step 5: The concerned agency or bank will then stamp the document and give you a receipt for the payment of these charges, and you are done

-The papers required for franking are the following –
+The Franking stamp papers are required for the following documents:

 • Sale agreement